carmcollins/trivia-game/README.md

 If the user doesn't answer the question within 10 seconds, they will also see a page that says "So Close..." for 3 seconds, and then be directed to the next question.

 After the user answers the last question, they will see a page that tells them how many questions they answered correctly and how many questions they answered incorrectly.
-They will also see button that allows them to play the game again.
+They will also see a button that allows them to play the game again.

 ### To Start Playing